 5. $S$ is contained in a finitely generated semigroup of subexponential growth.

 \end{theorem}

 \textbf{Remark}.
-The equivalence (1) and (2) in the theorem above was shown in \cite{CMAmenability} for finitely generated semigroups of polynomials (in fact, it is shown in a slightly more general case).
+The equivalence (1) and (2) in the theorem above was shown in \cite{CMAmenability} for finitely generated semigroups of polynomials.
 For semigroups of polynomials, the equivalence (1)-(3) of the theorem above was proved in \cite{PakovichAmenRat}.
-In \cite{PakovichAmenRat}, the implication from (3) to (1) was shown for semigroups of so called tame rational maps.
+In \cite{PakovichAmenRat}, the implication from (3) to (1) was shown for semigroups of so-called tame rational maps.
 Also the implications from (3) to (2) and from (3) to (4) follows from results of \cite{Tucker}.
-Finally, from part (4) of Theorem \ref{th.ERNeumann} and theorems 1.1 and 1.2 in \cite{Tucker}, it follows that the properties of linear growth and subexponential growth coincide for finitely generated non injective non-exceptional semigroups of rational maps.
+Finally from part (4) of Theorem \ref{th.ERNeumann} and theorems 1.1 and 1.2 in \cite{Tucker}, it follows that the properties of linear growth and subexponential growth coincide for finitely generated non-exceptional semigroups of non-injective rational maps.

 \textbf{Remark}.
 The equivalence of (1) and (3) can be regarded as a positive answer to the right amenable version of the Day-von Neumann conjecture for semigroups of rational maps.